 This is one query that I keep seeing on most forums.
 “I am travelling to the Schengen zone and which embassy should I apply to?”
 I know it can be confusing since there are 26 countries to choose from.
 This confusion is not there if you are only going to be in one country.
 But what do you do if you are visiting more than one Schengen country?
 Take my instance.
 I fly into the Netherlands for a conference, before moving to Germany and then east towards few more countries before exiting from a non-Schengen country, Croatia.
 This is the order to be followed in all cases.

 - Main Destination/ Main Purpose of Travel: I am going to the Netherlands for a conference.
-Hence this time, this was applicable to me.
+Hence this time, I had to get a Netherlands visa for Indians.
 This option takes precedence when you are going for a purpose other than tourism.

 - Maximum Number of Days: Lots of people are confused about this.
 But the next thing to take into consideration if the above is not applicable is that you have to apply to the Schengen state where you are intending to spend the maximum number of days in.